Snowflake is a multi-cloud data warehousing solution that can run on AWS, Microsoft Azure, and Google Cloud.

 Want to enhance your skills to become a master in Snowflake Certification, Enroll in our Snowflake Certification Course |

-Loading the data - A virtual warehouse is needed to load data to a snowflake.
+A virtual warehouse is needed to load data into Snowflake.
 The warehouse extracts data from each file and inserts it as rows in the table.

-We'll see a SnowSQL SQL client loading CSV files from a local machine into a table called Contacts in the demo database demo_db.
-CSV files.
-We'll use the name in the internal staging to store the files before loading.
+We'll see how a SnowSQL client loads CSV files from a local machine into a table called ‘contacts’ in the demo database demo_db.

 Last login: Sat Sep 19 14:20:05 on ttys011